 - Va’ad work: Each participant will be placed in a small group that will function as a place for processing the day’s learnings and experiences.
 These groups will allow for greater intimacy than is possible in the full group.
 Participants can also use the va’ad as a sounding board to work through issues in their practice.

-Avi Fertig is the Associate Dean of The Mussar Institute and author of Bridging the Gap: Clarifying the Eternal Foundations of Mussar and Emunah for Today and Stairway to the Sky.
-Avi received his smichafrom Rabbi Zalman Nechemia Goldberg, Chief Justice of the Rabbinic High Court of Jerusalem.
+Avi Fertig is Director of Mussar at The Mussar Institute and author of Bridging the Gap: Clarifying the Eternal Foundations of Mussar and Emunah for Today and Stairway to the Sky.
+Avi received his smicha from Rabbi Zalman Nechemia Goldberg, Chief Justice of the Rabbinic High Court of Jerusalem.
 He resides in Israel where he also teaches at a traditional Yeshiva.

 What your colleagues say about Mussar study through The Mussar Institute